Boothy’s loves R1s so to celebrate their 20th anniversary, the lucky bugger’s spent a week getting his leg over a 20 year old model.

 It doesn’t do all the things that modern bikes do, but it’ll definitely put a smile on your face.
 I knew I’d love it, but the original R1 was even better than I’d imagined.

 + Nostalgia, rawness

 Braking – 7 – Good for its age

 Stability – 6 – Loose front end

 Drive – 5 – Poor by todays standards

-Fun – 9 – Loved every secondEnjoy more Fast Bikes reading in the four-weekly magazine.
+Fun – 9 – Loved every secondEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.